ncalc/ncalc/docs/articles/logging.md

   AppContext.SetSwitch("NCalc.Logging.EnableTrace", true);
   ```

-These switches provide flexibility, allowing you to control where and how logging data is output.
+These switches provide flexibility, allowing you to control where logging data is output.

 #### Dependency Injection